lbl-srg/EnergyPlusToFMU/README.md

-# EnergyPlusToFMU - Functional Mock-up Unit Export of EnergyPlus
+# Functional Mock-up Unit Export of EnergyPlus

 This is the development site for the EnergyPlusToFMU program.